Skip to main content

 Movement as a Potent Hormonal Catalyst

 Physical activity is a powerful stimulus for the endocrine system.
 The act of engaging your muscles, particularly through resistance training, sends a clear signal to your body to adapt and grow stronger.
 This adaptation is mediated by hormones.
-High-intensity exercise and lifting weights create microscopic damage in muscle tissue, which in turn triggers the release of anabolic hormones like testosterone and human to repair and rebuild that tissue.
+High-intensity exercise and lifting weights create microscopic damage in muscle tissue, which in turn triggers the release of anabolic hormones like testosterone and human growth hormone to repair and rebuild that tissue.

 This process is dose-dependent and specific.
 Moderate to intense physical activity has been shown to acutely increase testosterone levels.
 Regular exercise also dramatically improves your body’s sensitivity to insulin.
 When your cells are more responsive to insulin, your pancreas needs to produce less of it, which alleviates one of the primary sources of hormonal disruption.
 This makes movement a dual-action intervention ∞ it directly stimulates beneficial hormones while simultaneously improving the metabolic environment in which all hormones operate.